dswenn/dswenn.github.io/library.md

 54. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
 56. On China by Henry Kissinger
-57. Creative Confidence by Tom & David Kelley
-58. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
+57. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
+58. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
+59. Persepolis by Marjane Satrapi